Deep Computerized Adaptive Testing: Simulation

 \subsection{Simulation Results}

-To evaluate termination efficiency, we start with a standard multivariate Gaussian prior with {{unit marginal variances}} and terminate the test once the maximum posterior variance across \emph{all three} target factors in $\mathcal{K}$ falls {{from 1}} to below $\tau^2 < 0.16$.
+To evaluate termination efficiency, we start with a standard multivariate Gaussian prior with unit marginal variances and terminate the test once the maximum posterior variance across \emph{all three} target factors in $\mathcal{K}$ falls from $1$ to below $\tau^2 < 0.16$.
 In practice, practitioners may select the threshold $\tau^2$ based on the specific requirements of their application.
 Based on $500$ simulated adaptive testing sessions, Figure \ref{fig:plot1} illustrates how the percentage of completed test sessions increases as more items are administered.
-Faster growth rate of the completion percentages indicates faster posterior variance reduction.
-Notably, the purple Q-learning curve consistently grows above all curves, demonstrating significant testing efficiency gains.
+A faster growth rate of the completion percentages indicates faster posterior variance reduction.
+Notably, the purple Q-learning curve consistently rises more quickly than the others, demonstrating significant testing efficiency gains.
 As summarized in the second column of Table \ref{tab:mcat_comparison}, Q-learning requires an average of only $21.5$ items to reach the termination criterion for all $3$ targeted factors, outperforming all other methods.

-{{To assess early-stage performance}}, we compute the MSEs after $20$ items for each test sessions and summarize results using win shares, defined as the percentage of test takers for whom each method achieves the lowest MSE after $20$ items.
+To assess early-stage performance, we compute the MSEs after $20$ items for each test session and summarize results using win shares, defined as the percentage of test takers for whom each method achieves the lowest MSE after $20$ items.
 These win shares are reported across all three latent dimensions in Table \ref{tab:mcat_comparison}.
-Notably, Q-learning achieves the best win shares across all three factors. {{This advantage at early stages is consistent with the training objective of Q-learning, which explicitly rewards rapid posterior variance reduction and early test termination, with the average stopping time occurring around $20$ items.}}
+Notably, Q-learning achieves the best win shares across all three factors.
+This advantage at early stages is consistent with the training objective of Q-learning, which explicitly rewards rapid posterior variance reduction and early test termination, with the average stopping time occurring at around $20$ items.